 - K-16 educational capacities

 - Prepare and disseminate a report summarizing results of the assessment.

 January 26, 2018: Convene the invitation-only Wisconsin Language Summit of Wisconsin leaders in business and industry, the non-profit sector, K-16 education, community organizations, and government to discuss and further articulate workforce language needs, review current educational capacities, and formulate recommendations for innovation.

-August 2018: Based on outcomes of the Wisconsin Language Summit, prepare and disseminate the Wisconsin Language Roadmap, a document that will identify action items to address Wisconsin’s workforce and community language needs.
+Fall 2018: Prepare and disseminate the Wisconsin Language Roadmap, a document that will identify action items to address Wisconsin’s workforce and community language needs.

 2018-19: Form and facilitate implementation teams to take action on top-priority Language Roadmap recommendations at the State and/or local levels.